Kaleido-subs/FSN-Heavens-Feel/02/hf2-petzku-qc.md

 "What're you... {doing here?}" ?

-> 00:53:15: I'm the one you'll be fighting here.

-maybe "You'll have to go through me" or similar?

-> 01:05:33: If I sit idly by, two will disappear.

-not sure about 'disappear' here

 > 01:06:49: {\q2}If you use that arm even once, \NArcher's Magic Circuits will activate.

 "If you {\i1}ever{\i0} use that arm..." or something?